ciplogic/CleanupRoses/docs/LiveSteps.md

 10:42: Cleanup `ItemQualityUpdatersValues.BackstagePassesToATafkal80EtcConcertQuality` which was said at 10:05 as being "fragile" so it is more explicit.

+10:45 Small break

+10:50 Handle the broken "Conjored" part that is not working.
+As implementation is concerned the spec states:
+"	- "Conjured" items degrade in Quality twice as fast as normal items"

+so I took Default methods and I did double the decrease quality based on it.

+Because Conjured items are fixed now, the ApprovalTest of 30 days content file has to be updated.
+It has to be done and before making the change, I added local unit tests around method `CondjuredQuality` so it is less likely there is any regression with the update.

 Few post review notes: